Naved-ul-Hasan: Cricket academy

-Naveed-ul-Hassan has also started a cricket academy few years back after his retirement with the help some of his friend Naveed Khan and Nauman Inam.
+Naved-ul-Hasan has also started a cricket academy few years back after his retirement with the help some of his friend Naveed Khan and Nauman Bhatti.
 In one of the interview on a local TV channel Naveed said that his mission is to train the new generation and to produce better players.

 Coaching career

 In February 2023, he was appointed bowling coach to the Afghanistan team.